objektwerks/cask/README.md

 Cask
 ----
->Cask feature tests, to include a model, using uPickle, Requests, Scala-Java-Time, Scalikejdbc, H2 and Scala 3.
+>Cask feature tests, to include a model using uPickle, Requests, Scala-Java-Time, Scalikejdbc, H2 and Scala 3.

 Test
 ----